NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 1. affiliates_YYYY_MM_DD - full dataset, containing affiliated IDs, permit numbers, total revenue, and revenue by species, extracted on YYYY, MM, DD.
 This is provided in four formats: stata12, excel, Rdata, and sas7bdat formats.
 1. affiliates_condensed_YYYY_MM_DD.xlsx - a smaller dataset that does *not* contain revenue by species.
-1. As of July 2023, four columns: AFFILIATE_ID, ENTITY_TYPE_YYYY, SMALL_BUSINESS, and PERMIT are stored on the, you can get the 2023 data with the following query:
+1. As of July 2023, four columns: AFFILIATE_ID, ENTITY_TYPE_YYYY, SMALL_BUSINESS, PERMIT, VALUE_PERMIT, and VALUE_PERMIT_FORHIRE are stored on the oracle servers, you can get the 2023 data with the following query:
 ```
-select AFFILIATE_ID, ENTITY_TYPE_2022, SMALL_BUSINESS, PERMIT from mlee.RFA2023@sole
+select AFFILIATE_ID, ENTITY_TYPE_2022, SMALL_BUSINESS, PERMIT,VALUE_PERMIT, VALUE_PERMIT_FORHIRE  from mlee.RFA2023@NEFSC_USERS
 ```

+It is also available on sole

 # Overview

 Each row contains an observation of a permit-year.
 Permits are grouped together through common ownership; vessels with identical owners have the same affiliate_id.
 There are three affiliate level columns: *affiliate_total*, *affiliate_fish*, and *affiliate_forhire* revenue.
 These columns contain the aggregate revenue, commercial fishing revenue, and for-hire revenue for the firm.
 The following table is an example: